pntOS FAQs

 -

-pntOS was designed for the DoD community and it is an ideal architecture for anyone building a PNT solution for any operational environment, regardless of privacy needs or programming language.
+pntOS is an ideal architecture for anyone building a PNT solution for any environment, regardless of privacy needs or programming language.
 Custom plugins can be developed using any programming language and can either be made available to the pntOS community or used for proprietary applications without risk of disclosure.

 pntOS is a great solution for both operational and S&T applications.